GG666/Lecture/Chapter (C_English).md

 ### function call

-When we want to use the funciton, we must call the function with the **arguments** it need.
+When we want to use the function, we must call the function with the **arguments** it needs.

 A function call consists of a function name followed by a list of arguments, enclosed in parentheses.

-Call of a non-void function produces a value that can be stored in a variable, tested, printed, or used in some other way
+The call of a non-void function produces a value that can be stored in a variable, tested, printed, or used in some other way

 ```C++
 avg = average(x, y);